 27. In some public restrooms it takes two hands to wash.
 One hand to hold the water on while you wash the other hand.
 I have learned to keep hand sanitizer in my car.
 This picture of a paper towel holder makes me laugh every time (picture)

-28. Dave Dravecky's Outreach of Hope is a wonderful resource and extremely helpful.
+28. Dave Dravecky's Endurance is a wonderful resource and extremely helpful.
 It is a ministry of encouragement to those suffering from cancer or amputation.
 I highly recommend Dave's books, Comeback and When You Can't Come Back - very inspiring.

 The Northwest Sarcoma Foundation is a nonprofit foundation committed to providing education and support to patients and families living with this specific cancer.

 The Sarcoma Alliance is striving to extend and improve the lives of sarcoma patients through accurate diagnosis, improved access to care, education and support.
 All services provided by The Sarcoma Alliance are provided free of charge.

 Amputee Coalition of America mission is to empower amputees through education and support, to advocate on their behalf, and to develop resources toward that end.

 What to do with my sleeve?

 Want to make your own ponytail?
 Here’s a step-by-step description I found on the web several years ago by Donna Crawford.

 Bob and Linda Hughes

 ©2002 Linda Hughes all rights reserved